Governing policy: Performance Appraisal Policy

 |

-- Participate in all aspects of performance management including working with employees to establish work expectations, providing feedback and initiating the appraisal discussion.
+- Participate in all aspects of performance management including working with employees to establish written work expectations as early as practicable in the performance cycle, providing feedback throughout the performance cycle, and conducting an appraisal discussion at the conclusion of the performance cycle.

 - Complete Performance Appraisal training.

-- Ensure that the performance appraisal copy that the employee signs is the final version and not subject to additional edits.
+- Ensure that the written work expectations and written performance appraisal that the employee signs are the final versions and not subject to additional edits.

 - Provide employees with a copy (electronic or paper) of their completed performance appraisal.